 FFA comprises the Forum Fisheries Committee (FFC), which is the governing body, and a Secretariat.
 The FFA presently has seventeen members – Australia, Cook Islands, Federated States of Micronesia, Fiji, Kiribati, Marshall Islands, Nauru, New Zealand, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Tokelau, Tonga, Tuvalu and Vanuatu – each of which is represented on the FFC.

 Australia, through the Department of Foreign Affairs and Trade (DFAT), is one of the primary donors to the FFA, providing around AU$5 million per year in core funding to the Secretariat.
-The Department of Agriculture and Water Resources and DFAT jointly lead Australia’s engagement in the FFA.
+The Department of Agriculture and DFAT jointly lead Australia’s engagement in the FFA.

 The FFA members operate as a bloc at meetings of the Western and Central Pacific Fisheries Commission (WCPFC) and its subsidiary bodies thereby strengthening the negotiating position of individual Pacific Island countries, including Australia, to influence the measures adopted by the Commission.
 FFA officials meet in advance of the WCPFC meetings to develop agreed negotiating strategies and positions on the issues being discussed.